amphybio/endomicroscopy-analysis/README.md

     │   ├── comparative-sample
     │   │   ├── main
     │   │   │   ├── Sample01        # First patient sample
-    │   │   │   .   ├── 0           # Videos that will be used as reference ())
+    │   │   │   .   ├── 0           # pCLE videos that will be used as reference
-    │   │   │   .   └── 1           # Videos to be compared ()
+    │   │   │   .   └── 1           # pCLE videos to be compared
     │   │   │   .
     │   │   │   └── SampleNN        # i-th patient sample
     │   │   │       ├── 0
     │   │   │       └── 1
-    │   │   └── sandbox             # Stores backup directories to avoid overwriting
+    │   │   └── sandbox             # Store backup directories to avoid overwriting
     │   └── characterization-sample
     │       ├── main
     │       │   ├── Sample01